ministryofjustice/hmpps-court-cases-release-dates-design/src/package/README.md

-# HMPPS Legal Information Frontend Components
+# HMPPS Design System Frontend Components

 ## Add to prototype

 Install the package:

-`npm install hmpps-legal-information`
+`npm install hmpps-design-system-frontend`

 Add the macro to your template.html file: